How Hormonal Birth Control Affects Gut Health — My Story and Solutions

 It’s time to take a closer look.

-Hormonal contraceptives (HCs) have a profound effect on your gut microbiome, which influences nearly every system in your body.
+Hormonal contraceptives have a profound effect on your gut microbiome, which influences nearly every system in your body.
 Since everything comes back to the gut, it’s no surprise that long-term use of hormonal birth control can disrupt digestion, mood, immunity, and even your menstrual cycle.

 Let’s dive into how the pill (and other forms of hormonal contraception) impact your gut — and more importantly, what you can do about it.